SashelI/Hololens2-Accuracy-Tool/README.md

 Experiments simulating various types of gestures of the hand have been made, and the first results exploited, showing that HoloLens2’s accuracy is rather low and potentially insufficient for a medical use.

 • Some tests were made to see if moving object detection was accurate enough to follow a medical tool during an intervention, using VisionLib's library, but it appreared that on small objects the detection was not stable nor accurate enough to pursue.
-This project is available on the "Object Detection" Branch, but is a different Unity project from the precision tool.
+This project is available on the "Object Tracking" Branch, but is a different Unity project from the precision tool.

 • What I used :